-Submit draft of "Authorization to Establish..." to Graduate School Dean (4-5596)
+Submit draft of "Authorization to Establish..." to Graduate School Dean (4-5596) and Associate Provost for Planning and Assessment (334-5975) for SACSCOC consultation

-Submit "Authorization to Establish..." to Assistant Vice Chancellor for Academic Resources (4-5494) in Provost's Office for review of financial information
+Submit "Authorization to Establish..." to Director of Academic Resources (4-5494) in Provost's Office for review of financial information

-Submit "Authorization to Establish..." with original signatures on flow sheet for campus approval in the following order: Department Curriculum_lCommittee (if applicable)
+Submit "Authorization to Establish..." with original signatures on flow sheet for campus approval in the following order: